-A business quotation (or quote) is a crucial document required to close a business deal successfully.
-The sellers need to provide prospects with a business quote.
-This gives clarity about the costs of products or services that the seller is offering to the prospect.
-Business quotations are sent as a response to the RFQs shared by the prospect.
-RFQs are put up by a prospective client for various sellers/suppliers to receive a detailed report of their offering.
+A sales quotation (or quote) is a crucial document required to close a business deal successfully.
+The sellers need to provide prospects with a business quote or sales quote that clarifies the costs of products or services that the seller is offering to the prospect.
+In some cases, sellers send sales quotations as a response to the RFQs shared by the prospect.
+A prospect usually shares RFQs to various sellers and suppliers to receive a detailed report of their offering.

-How will you make sure that the customer chooses you?
+How will you make sure the customer chooses you?

 By drafting the right quotation.
-Since quotes form the basis of a relationship between the client and the seller, it needs to meet certain standards.
-In this competitive market, multiple brands target the same cohort of target audiences, making competition fierce.
-This is why the moment you receive a request for a quote, you should start drafting it according to your customer’s requirements and your brand guidelines.
+Since a sales quote forms the basis of a relationship between a client and a seller, it needs to meet certain standards.
+In this competitive market, multiple brands target the same cohort of target audiences, making competition more fierce.
+This is why the moment you receive a request for a sales quote, you should start drafting it according to your customer’s requirements and your brand guidelines.

-You can start with some research around the customer’s requirements.
-Refer to the RFQ shared by them for more details.
-You can look into previous business quotations that have worked for you.
+Start by researching the customer’s requirements.
+Refer to the RFQ shared by the customer for more details.
+You can look into previous sales quotes that have worked for you.

-A quote, a proposal, an estimate, and an invoice are often used interchangeably, but they are not the same documents.
+There are documents similar to a sales quote that create confusion.
+A sales quote, a sales proposal, an estimate, and an invoice are often used interchangeably, but they are not the same documents.
 These documents may serve similar purposes, but they do have different components, which are addressed below.

-How is a business quotation different from a proposal?
+How is a sales quotation different from a proposal?

-Both business quotations and business proposals are used to give the prospect an idea about the goods/services you or your company offers.
+Both sales quotations and sales proposals give the prospect an idea about the goods/services you or your company offers.
 The significant difference between these formal offerings is that a quote addresses the deal’s quantitative aspects (quantity and price).
-A proposal talks about the detailed process of how the service will be offered or the product will be handed over by the seller.
+A proposal talks about the detailed process of how the organization offers the service or the seller hands over the product.

-Read here to know more about how to write a business proposal in detail.
+Read here to know more about how to write a business proposal and a sales proposal process in detail.

-How is a business quotation different from an estimate?
+How is a sales quotation different from an estimate?

 A quote presents the exact pricing details, whereas an estimate is a rough idea of the cost of the product or service.